sympower/dt-data-load-tool/docs/website/docs/general-usage/source.md

 ---
 title: Source
-description: Explanation of what a dlt source is
+description: Explanation of what a data_load_tool source is
-keywords: [source, api, dlt.source]
+keywords: [source, api, data_load_tool.source]
 ---

 # Source